Promoting and funding research into the biology of ageing so we can all live healthier, longer lives

 British Society for

-Research on Aging (BSRA)
+Research on Ageing (BSRA)

 The BSRA was formed as the ‘Club for Research on Ageing’ by Professor Vladimir Korenchevsky (1880-1959) at some point prior to 1939 and as thus has a valid claim to be the world’s oldest scientific society devoted to research into the biology of ageing.